-- Provide outreach to homeless people where they are located - Go to remote outlying areas, as needed. - Provide essential needed items: socks, sleeping bags, blankets, jackets, clothes, personal hygiene items, etc. - Support and assist individuals to utilize warming shelters, as they are available. - Ask the homeless individuals what services they need and work together to connect with service providers. - Create relevant goals jointly with homeless individuals. - Educate the homeless on mental health and substance abuse issues and resources. - Refer severely mentally ill homeless population to treatment and assist the homeless individual to engage in treatment services. - Support individual with their first appointment to service providers and/or until the individual is comfortable with the service provider. - Assist individuals and/or families to apply for Social Security Income and other mainstream benefits (CalWORKs, CalFresh, Medi-Cal, General Assistance, etc.). - Assist individuals and/or families connect to housing. - Assist individuals to connect to the CalWORKs One Stop office (employment services). - Refer appropriate individuals and/or families to the Behavioral Health Access Team and/or other mental health service providers. - Participate in the MHSA Steering Committee. - Participate in the Nevada County Continuum of Care to End Homelessness Collaborative. - Enter individual and/or family data and services provided into the Homeless Management Information System (HMIS) - Ensure those served on the Coordinated Entry By-Name List have accurate Vulnerability Scores in HMIS and update score as needed. - Work with Nevada County COC/Home Team workgroups that review By-name lists and triage vulnerable cases with the goal of transitioning someone into permanent housing
+- Provide outreach to people experiencing homeless people they are located - Go to remote outlying areas, as needed. - Provide essential needed items: socks, sleeping bags, blankets, jackets, clothes, personal hygiene items, etc. - Support and assist individuals to utilize warming shelters, as they are available. - Ask people experiencing homeless what services they need and work together to connect with service providers. - Create relevant goals jointly with homeless individuals. - Educate people experiencing homeless on mental health and substance abuse issues and resources. - Support people experiencing homeless who have severe mental illness access and engagement with treatment services - Support individual with their first appointment to service providers and/or until the individual is comfortable with the service provider. - Assist individuals and/or families to apply for Social Security Income and other mainstream benefits (CalWORKs, CalFresh, Medi-Cal, General Assistance, etc.). - Assist individuals and/or families connect to housing. - Assist individuals to connect to the CalWORKs One Stop office (employment services). - Refer appropriate individuals and/or families to the Behavioral Health Access Team and/or other mental health service providers. - Participate in the MHSA Steering Committee. - Participate in the Nevada County Continuum of Care to End Homelessness Collaborative. - Enter individual and/or family data and services provided into the Homeless Management Information System (HMIS) - Ensure those served on the Coordinated Entry By-Name List have accurate Vulnerability Scores in HMIS and update score as needed. - Work with Nevada County COC/Home Team workgroups that review By-name lists and triage vulnerable cases with the goal of transitioning someone into permanent housing